-The Company's accounts receivable consist of customer obligations due under normal trade terms, carried at their face value less an allowance for doubtful accounts, if required.
+The Company's accounts receivable consists of customer obligations due under normal trade terms, carried at their face value less an allowance for doubtful accounts, if required.
 The Company determines its allowance for doubtful accounts based on an evaluation of the aging of its accounts receivable and on a customer-by-customer basis where appropriate.
 The Company's reserve analysis contemplates the Company's historical loss rate on receivables, specific customer situations and the economic environments in which the Company operates.
 The following table presents the changes in the Company's allowance for doubtful accounts (in thousands):

-Year Ended December 31, 2017 2016 2015 Balance, beginning of period \$ 5,495 \$ 3,768 \$ 1,031 Add: bad debt expense 1,292 2,992 3,175 Less: write-offs, net of recoveries and other adjustments (2,699) (1,265) (438) Balance, end of period \$ 4,088 \$ 5,495 \$ 3,768
+Year r En ded Decembe r 31, , 2018 2017 2016 Balance, beginning of period \$ 4,088 \$ 5,495 \$ 3,768 Add: bad debt expense 1,175 1,292 2,992 Less: write-offs, net of recoveries and other adjustments (566) (2,699) (1,265) Balance, end of period \$ 4,697 \$ 4,088 \$ 5,495